Psychology Student Experience

 graduate school.
 Examples of recent projects include research on:

-- energy drinks and anxiety
+- energy drinks and links with anxiety

 - therapeutic teleconferencing for

-- analysis of the causes
+- analysis of the causes and consequences of sexual

 students can benefit greatly from working in their specific areas of